CyberFoxar/CardWeb/parcel-app/doc/devlog.md

 # 2022-06-10
 HERE WE REMOVE TAILWIND DAMMIT.
+And we didn't, kek.
+We made it work with our components.
+WE MADE IT WORK.
+And we also added an entry point component, because we need one.
+And then fixed all the styles to get back to where we were.

 # todo short term:
-~~Add IndexEntries in indexedDB -- DONE~~ (need to do it better, but works good enough for now) Add proper link between index entries and url/id (new component for fetching and stuff ?
-Might also have the caching mecanism and such) -- on it
+~~Add IndexEntries in indexedDB -- DONE~~ (need to do it better, but works good enough for now) ~~Add proper link between index entries and url/id (new component for fetching and stuff ?
+Might also have the caching mecanism and such) -- on it~~ -- done, sorta
 Add better way to update TOC, maybe using events ?
   Like, when a document is "finished processing" you send an event to a lot of listeners with the new MarkdownTOC, would be better than replacing HTML inside divs, esp. for sidebar content.
-Add index entries link into homepage (so I can finally remove them from sidebar) ~~Add fucking favicon (favicon made, but not implemented) DONE~~
+~~Add index entries link into homepage (so I can finally remove them from sidebar)~~ done, but ugly ~~Add fucking favicon (favicon made, but not implemented) DONE~~

-Merge into develop, fix CI/CD
+Merge into master, fix CI/CD

 # Todo long term:
 See [Reseach](useful-things-research.md).